Puma Plotting Tutorial#

 The final output score is calculated from the multi-class output and results for the b-tagging discriminant into the log-likelihood

-with p_b, p_c and p_l being the probabilities for the jet to be a b-jet, c-jet or light-flavour jet, respectively.
-The c-jet fraction f_c allows to tune how much emphasis is given to the c-jet or to the light-flavour performance.
+with p_b, p_c and p_u being the probabilities for the jet to be a b-jet, c-jet or light-flavour jet (often refered to as u-jets), respectively.
+The c-jet fraction value f_c allows to tune how much emphasis is given to the c-jet or to the light-flavour performance.
 While the c-jet rejection increases as a function of f_c, the light-flavour jet rejection decreases.
 This parameter has to be tuned separately for each tagger and depends on the needs of the physics analyses.

 perform c-tagging without the need of retraining the tagger.
-Here f_b is now the b-jet fraction.
+Here f_b is now the b-jet fraction value.

 Define a function which calculates the log-likelihood, when giving it the 3 scores and the f_c value as input.